9:45 – 10:30 a.m. – The Freshman Experience

 10:45 – 11:30 a.m. – Internships and Career Planning: Guiding Your Student

 Learn about the services the Career Development Center can offer your student now, and after graduation.
-Get advice from professional staff members on what your student should be doing at this point in time and how best they can equip themselves for future career endeavors.
+Get advice from professional staff members on what your student should be doing at this point in their education and find out how best they can equip themselves for future career endeavors.

 11:45 a.m. – 12:30 p.m. – Post Graduate Planning: Graduate School, Fellowships and Scholar Programs